OpenMDAO/OpenMDAO-Framework/docs/dev-guide/intro.rst

 subdirectories:

 ``bin``
-    Contains python and a number of other scripts that are associated with the Python packages that are installed in the virtual environment.
-On Windows, this directory is called *Scripts*
+    Contains Python and a number of other scripts that are associated with the Python packages that are installed in the virtual environment.
+On Windows, this directory is called ``Scripts``.

 ``lib``
     Contains Python standard library and installed modules.